MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-large-language-models/includes/5-which-model-use.md

 There are many factors, including cost, availability, performance, and capability, to consider when choosing which LLM to use.
 Generally, we recommend the following guides:

-- **gpt-35-turbo**: This model is economical, has good performance, and, despite the ChatGPT name, can be used for a wide range of tasks beyond chat and conversation.
+- **gpt-35-turbo**: This model is economical, performs well, and, despite the ChatGPT name, can be used for a wide range of tasks beyond chat and conversation.

 - **gpt-35-turbo-16k**, **gpt-4** or **gpt-4-32k**: These models are a good choice if you need to generate more than 4,096 tokens or need to support larger prompts.
 However, these models are more expensive, can be slower, and might have limited availability.